NvChad/nvchad.github.io/docs/config/Mappings.md

 ## Add new mappings

-- This is the mappings structure of core.mappings and your custom mappings
+- This is the mappings structure of core.mappings and your custom mappings.
-- You have to put your mappings into `modes` like n, v, i, t etc
+- You need to put your mappings into `modes` like n, v, i, t, etc.
 ```lua
 -- chadrc
 M.mappings = require "custom.mappings"
 ```

-- n = normal, i = insert and so on!
+- n = normal, i = insert and so on.

 ```lua
 -- lua/custom/mappings